Dong Yong and the Seventh Fairy

 Dong Yong and the Seventh Fairy in Chu opera.

-Dong Yong and the Seventh Fairy is a Chinese legend centered around a romance between an orphaned Han-dynasty man named Dong Yong and the Seventh Fairy, the youngest daughter of the Jade Emperor.
+Dong Yong and the Seventh Fairy (Traditional Chinese: 董永與七仙女; Simplified Chinese: 董永与七仙女), aka Fairy Couple (天仙配), is a Chinese legend centered around a romance between an orphaned Han-dynasty man named Dong Yong and the Seventh Fairy, the youngest daughter of the Jade Emperor.
+Fairy Couple is also the most representative traditional repertoire of Huangmei opera.

 Story

 The seven daughters of the Jade Emperor travel to the mortal world.
 The youngest of the seven fairy maidens was in search of her lost weaving equipment and her "coat of feathers", without which she was unable to fly.
 Another version of the story states that the seventh fairy's feather coat was actually stolen by a mortal named Dong Yong, advised by one of his cattle who happened to be an exiled fairy as well and disguised as a normal, aged bull.
 During the stay, the maiden falls in love with Dong Yong.
 He is a poor worker who had sold himself into servitude to pay for his father's funeral.
 With help of the other fairies, the seventh fairy managed to weave ten pieces of brocade for Dong Yong to pay off his debt, shortening his indenture to 100 days.
 Before the couple can begin their life together, the Jade Emperor orders his daughters to return home.
 However, he is kind enough to allow the couple to reunite once a year on the 七夕 (the 7th Evening)—later known as the traditional Chinese Qixi Festival—by crossing the Milky Way.

 In memory of this story, ancient Chinese astrologers named two prominent stars that stand at a distance from each other 牛郎, "cowherd man", and 織女, "weaving girl".
 These are the stars Altair in the constellation Aquila and Vega in Lyra.